banach-space/llvm-tutor/README.md

 ===============================
 The implementation of a pass depends on whether it is an Analysis or a Transformation pass.
-The difference in the API that you will use is often subtle and also depends on the pass manager that you will use.
+The difference in the API that you will use is often subtle and further differs between the pass managers.

 For example, for the New Pass Manager: